CSE232-MSU/CSE232/Labs/lab01.md

 The first command you need to learn is one of the simplest, `pwd`.
 At the terminal, type the command `pwd` and hit enter.

 `pwd` is short for "print working directory".
-It outputs the path of the working directory and the directory your terminal currently has open.
+It outputs the path of the working directory i.e., the directory your terminal currently has open.
 If you get lost, (and it is easy to do with only the text-based terminal for navigation), `pwd` can show you where you are.

 ### `ls`